Shenn299/HEIGVD-twebBootcampApp/README.md

 * A modern web browser like Firefox, Chromium, Safari or Edge;
 * NodeJS.

-These additional packages should be installed, in order to contribute to the
+To contribute to the project, these additional packages should be installed:
-project:

 * Yeoman;
 * Bower;
 * Grunt;
 * Generator-angm.

-The description of the installation of these tools is not covered by this document.
+We assume these tools are properly installed and configured in your environment.

 ## GETTING STARTED